Ruckth/React-practice/README.md

-# foodmeasurement
+#Pratice react
-This Project is make to practise my nuxt 3 learning and website development.
+This repository is for practicing my react.